UKHO/Technical-Test-Automation-Test/README.md

 * Go to the UKHO.Navigation.Books.API.Tests and use Nuget to pull in a test framework of your choosing. e.g. (NUnit, XUnit, MsTest)
 * Go to the BookHelpersTests.cs class and finish the unit test IsValidPageCount_WhenValidInteger_ReturnsTrue().
-* And then BookRulesTests.cs class and finish the unit test GetBooksById_WhenGuidMatchesBookId_ReturnsMatchingBooks().
 * Go to the FleetServiceTests class and finish the  ValidateFleet_WhenValidCollectionOfShips_ThenFleetIsNotNull().

 #### Scenario 2